Friday, September 22, 2023

 After all the houses around us were built, our backyard seemed to shrink.

-We also landscaped but made the mistake of putting too much landscaping on the sides of the house when we should have focused on the backyard.
+We also landscaped but made the mistake of putting too much landscaping on the sides of the house when we should have focused on putting trees in the backyard.
+I can’t believe we didn’t add trees, especially as much as I LOVE trees!

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~